syedhassaanahmed/neo-to-cosmos/aci/README.md

 - Deploy N number of instances with [this ARM template](https://github.com/syedhassaanahmed/neo-to-cosmos/blob/master/aci/deploy-aci.json).
 The template creates containers with environment variables `TOTAL` and `INSTANCE`, which are then [passed to the app](https://github.com/syedhassaanahmed/neo-to-cosmos/blob/master/Dockerfile).
 The app is aware of how to interpret them and distribute the load accordingly.

 ## Caution
 Azure container instances are [currently limited to long-running services](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-troubleshooting#container-continually-exits-and-restarts).
 If your app exits, the container will simply be destroyed and replaced with a new one.
-For this reason we keep  Neo2Cosmos app alive even after migration is complete for a particular instance.
+This is extremely useful if there is an exception during migration.
+However for the same reason we keep the app alive even after migration is complete for a particular instance.

 **TL:DR;** You're responsible for deleting all the container groups after migration is complete!!!